-This document outlines the future governance framework for how adult and older people care services will be integrated and delivered by The Moray Council and NHS Grampian.
+This document outlines the future governance framework revised arrangements for how adult and older people care services will be integrated and delivered by Moray Council and NHS Grampian and is prepared in line with the requirements of the Public Bodies (Joint Working) (Scotland) Act 2014.

-In developing this Integration Scheme we have engaged with carers, people who currently use health and social care services in Moray, and our joint workforce.
-We have also subjected the draft Scheme to an extensive consultation exercise and have made further changes to the original document based on the views and comments expressed by people and the organisations who took the opportunity to respond.
+In developing revising the is 2015 Integration Scheme we have engaged with carers, people who currently use health and social care services in Moray, and our joint workforce.
+We have also subjected the draft revised Scheme to an extensive consultation exercise and have made further changes to the original document based on the views and comments expressed by people and the organisations who took the opportunity to respond.

-During the consultation exercise we also informed people that the contents of this Integration Scheme will be final and it shall not be possible to make any modifications to the Integration Scheme without a further consultation and approval by Scottish Ministers.
-We also explained that the Integration Scheme will set out the parameters of our Strategic Plan which will present in more detail the changes to the way we propose to deliver integrated care services in Moray in the future.
+During the consultation exercise we also informed people that the contents of this revised Integration Scheme will be final and it shall not be possible to make any modifications to the revised Integration Scheme without a further consultation and approval by Scottish Ministers.
+We also explained that the revised Integration Scheme will set out the parameters of our Strategic Plan which will present in more detail the changes to the way we propose to deliver integrated care services in Moray in the future.